What is a Circuit Breaker?

 Air Circuit Breakers

-The air circuit breaker is also known as air blast circuit breaker as they are air-based circuit breakers.
+The air circuit breaker is also known as an air blast circuit breaker as they are air-based circuit breakers.
 In this circuit breaker type, the arc extinguishing medium used is a high-pressure air blast.
 In case of a faulty current flow, the blast valve opens the contact.
 The restriking of the arc is prevented by sweeping the ionized particles into the atmosphere, which increases the strength of the dielectric in the medium.

 There are three types of air circuit breakers: